Sanshain/django_prototype/README.md

-Usefull django sample project for quick start anyone project
+Full-featured django sample for quick launch of any project

 ## Quick start
 - Clone this repository: